-The face of Statue of Liberty
+10. The face of Statue of Liberty

-Though the Statue of Liberty was constructed based on the figure of a Roman Goddess, it is said that the face of the statue is modeled on the face of the sculptor’s mother Augusta.
-Bartholdi’s wife posed for the arms and torso of the Statue of Liberty.
+Though the Statue of Liberty was constructed based on the figure of a Roman Goddess, it is said that the face of the statue is modeled on the face of the sculptor’s mother, Augusta.

 The fact that it was modeled on Auguste Bartholdi’s mother came to light when Bartholdi invited French Senator Jules Bozerian to his box at the opera.

 When Bozerian noticed a real-life version of the Statue of Liberty sitting in the box, he asked: “Who is that?”